Top Sites in Arches National Park

 The Windows

-Alternatively, consider taking the Primitive Trail that starts on the northern edge of the parking area instead.
-It’s much less crowded and takes you around and behind the Windows.
-Plus you’ll enjoy sweeping vistas out across the eastern edge of the Park.
+If you would like to admire the Windows Arches while taking a slightly longer hike, then consider taking the Primitive Trail that starts on the northern edge of the parking area instead.
+This 1.5 mile loop is much less crowded and takes you around and behind the North and South Window.
+Plus, while on the trail, youโll also be able to enjoy the sweeping vistas out across the eastern edge of the Park.

 Park Avenue & The Courthouse Towers